Madison-Warner/pulse-guard-fyp/README.md

 # pulse-guard-fyp
-PulseGuard is a mobile and smartwatch health monitoring system designed to track vital signs in real time and provide proactive alerts to support user wellbeing.
-It is developed as a Final Year Project for the BSc (Hons) in Software Development in Munter Technological University.
+PulseGuard is a heart-rate monitoring system with automated escalation, developed as a Final Year Project for the BSc (Hons) in Software Development.

-The system consists of a mobile application and a companion smartwatch application that work together to monitor key health metrics such as heart rate and activity levels in real time.
-PulseGuard aims to support proactive health awareness by presenting clear insights, historical trends, and timely alerts to the user.
+The application continuously monitors the user’s heart rate using a Samsung smartwatch running Wear OS.
+In the event of a detected cardiac event, PulseGuard can automatically escalate the situation by notifying preconfigured emergency contacts through the companion mobile application if the user is unresponsive.

-The project focuses on:
+The system is designed to support proactive health monitoring while prioritising reliability, usability, and timely intervention.
+A companion mobile app allows users to configure emergency contacts, review historical heart-rate data, and manage alert preferences.

-- Seamless communication between mobile and wearable devices
+This project focuses on:
-- Real-time data collection and synchronisation
+- Real-time heart-rate monitoring on Wear OS
-- User-friendly visualisation of health metrics
+- Automated anomaly detection and escalation
-- Scalable and maintainable software architecture
+- Reliable communication between smartwatch and mobile devices

-This repository follows a monorepo structure, containing both the mobile and smartwatch applications, along with any shared components.
+- User-centred design for health-critical applications